oaa-examples/old-menu-button/README.md

 ### PopupMenu
 * JavaScript file: `PopupMenu.js`
-* Serves as the delegate for an HTML `ul` element that acts as a popup menu.
+* The PopupMenu object serves as the delegate for an HTML `ul` element that acts as a popup menu.
-* Each child `li` element of the `ul` is expected to have role `menuitem`.
+* It checks that each child `li` element of the `ul` has role `menuitem`.
-* The PopupMenu object saves a reference to each `li` `menuitem` element.
+* Utilizing an instance of MenuItemAgent, it configures each `li` `menuitem` element and then saves a reference to each element in its `menuitems` array.
-* It also saves the state of the menu in its properties `hasFocus` and `hasHover`.
+* It saves the state of the menu in its properties `hasFocus` and `hasHover`.

 __Related objects__

 * MenuButton: The PopupMenu is initialized with a reference to its MenuButton controller object, which is the delegate for the `button` element that controls the menu.
-* MenuItem: The PopupMenu instantiates and initializes a MenuItem object for each `li` `menuitem` it contains, which, in turn, adds the necessary event listeners to the `li`.
+* MenuItemAgent: The PopupMenu instantiates and initializes a MenuItemAgent object, and then uses it to configure each of its `menuitem` `li` elements.

 __Event Listeners & Interaction Behavior__